PeterOlsen1/load-balancer/README.md

 * Good load balancing algorithms / strategies
   * At what point do we decide to spin up a new instance
   * How do we decide which instance to send requests to?

-Other stuff:
-* Websocket connection to frontend for live monitoring?
-  * Tauri app?
-* Configure this to allow users to upload their own docker images?
-* Add rate tracking?

-Working on:
-* Re-implement shared queue